voxel51/api-py/README.md

 [https://console.voxel51.com](https://console.voxel51.com) and download an API token.

-> Keep your API token private; it is your access key to the API
+> Keep your API token private; it is your access key to the API.

 Each API request you make must be authenticated by your token.
 To activate your token, set the `VOXEL51_API_TOKEN` environment variable in your shell to point